skylot/jadx/README.md

+                                         'printable' - remove non-printable chars from identifiers, or single 'none' - to disable all renames or single 'all' - to enable all (default) --integer-format                    - how integers are displayed:
+                                         'auto' - automatically select (default)
+                                         'decimal' - use decimal
-                                         'printable' - remove non-printable chars from identifiers, or single 'none' - to disable all renames or single 'all' - to enable all (default) --fs-case-sensitive                 - treat filesystem as case sensitive, false by default --cfg                               - save methods control flow graph to dot file --raw-cfg                           - save methods control flow graph (use raw instructions)
+                                         'hexadecimal' - use hexadecimal --fs-case-sensitive                 - treat filesystem as case sensitive, false by default --cfg                               - save methods control flow graph to dot file --raw-cfg                           - save methods control flow graph (use raw instructions)